 One bond in one bond market segment can be worlds away from a bond in another.
 For example, a $5 billion US Treasury bond with a maturity date in 30 years is very different from a $250 million, 5-year, B-rated corporate bond issued by a midsize manufacturing company.
 These bonds have different sets of investors, default risk, and level of trading activity (or "liquidity").

-How Are Interest Rates Different from Bond Yields?
+How Are Interest Rates Different from Corporate Bond Yields?

 To understand how to profit from rising interest rates, it's important for investors to be clear on the terms that impact a bond's return.
 The term "interest rates" is overused, and many investors use this term interchangeably with Treasury yields and corporate bond yields even though they are very different.